What are the symptoms of the coronavirus?

 How do you prevent the spread of the coronavirus?

-The virus is spread through close contact with an infected person, contact with droplets from an infected person's sneeze or cough or touching surfaces or objects that have cough or sneeze droplets on them (from an infected person) and then touching your mouth or face.
+The virus can spread through several means, including close contact with an infected person, contact with droplets from an infected person's sneeze or cough or touching surfaces or objects that have cough or sneeze droplets on them (from an infected person) and then touching your eyes, nose or mouth.

 TeleHealth Appointments are now available with GPs and Specialists